 Supported by a British Council Darwin Now grant, the Project set up an international genetics workshop plus a live astronaut Q&A between the International Space Station and local schoolchildren in Paraty, a HMS Beagle port of call.
 Read more

 A cutting-edge research vessel

 The Fundación Beagle is raising funds for a new Educational Science Outreach Centre and is also working with educators to develop regional science and learning programmes along the country's 4,000-mile coast.

 100 million viewers

 In 2009, the Project and British Council's Darwin Now project took part in events and a CCTV10 documentary with an estimated audience of 100 million children and teachers; we will explore further educational partnerships here.

 Project director Liza Lort-Phillips works with Latin America's top business school and the public, private and third sector, combining ethics and ingenuity to build sustainable supply chains.

 HMS Beagle Project director and co-founder Karen James is a visiting scientist at Mount Desert Island Biological Laboratory in Bar Harbor, Maine and is a key contributor to the International Barcode of Life group.

 The master shipbuilder

-The new Beagle will be built by Detlev Loell and partners, a German firm with long experience in designing, engineering and rigging new and replica tall ships, naval training ships and super-yachts.
+The new Beagle concept has been assisted by Detlev Loell and partners, a German firm with long experience in designing, engineering and rigging tall ships, naval training ships and super-yachts.
 Read more

 ‘A high quality educational experience’